MicrosoftDocs/microsoft-365-docs-pr.da-DK/microsoft-365/compliance/dlp-conditions-and-exceptions.md

 - Undtagelser definerer, hvad der skal udelades.
 - Handlinger definerer, hvad der sker som følge af en betingelse eller undtagelse, der opfyldes

 De fleste betingelser og undtagelser har én egenskab, der understøtter en eller flere værdier.
-Hvis DLP-politikken f.eks. anvendes på Exchange mails, kræver betingelsen **Afsenderen** er afsenderen af meddelelsen.
+Hvis DLP-politikken f.eks. anvendes på Exchange-mails, kræver **afsenderens** betingelse afsenderen af meddelelsen.
 Nogle betingelser har to egenskaber. **En meddelelsesoverskrift indeholder** f.eks. en af disse ordbetingelse, som kræver én egenskab for at angive meddelelsesoverskriftsfeltet og en anden egenskab for at angive den tekst, der skal søges efter i overskriftsfeltet.
 Nogle betingelser eller undtagelser har ingen egenskaber.
 Betingelsen **Vedhæftet fil er** f.eks. beskyttet med adgangskode og søger blot efter vedhæftede filer i meddelelser, der er beskyttet med adgangskode.

 Handlinger kræver typisk yderligere egenskaber.
 Når DLP-politikreglen f.eks. omdirigerer en meddelelse, skal du angive, hvor meddelelsen omdirigeres til.
 <!-- Some actions have multiple properties that are available or required.
 For example, when the rule adds a header field to the message header, you need to specify both the name and value of the header.
 When the rule adds a disclaimer to messages, you need to specify the disclaimer text, but you can also specify where to insert the text, or what to do if the disclaimer can't be added to the message.
 Typically, you can configure multiple actions in a rule, but some actions are exclusive.
 For example, one rule can't reject and redirect the same message.-->